-Law students' interactions and behavior are regulated by five different documents: this Student Handbook, the Cornell University Campus Code of Conduct, the Law School Code of Academic Integrity (Honor Code), the Standards for Professional Conduct Within The Cornell Law School, and the Cornell Behavioral Compact.
+Law students' interactions and behavior are regulated by five different documents: this Student Handbook, the Cornell University Code of Conduct and related procedures, the Law School Code of Academic Integrity(Honor Code), and the Standards for Professional Conduct Within the Cornell Law School.

-Campus Code of Conduct
+Code of Conduct

 The Campus Code of Conduct prescribes substantive rules of non-academic student conduct.
-Questions about the Campus Code of Conduct and related procedures should be directed to the Office of Student Conduct and Community Standards (500 Day Hall, 1-607-255-4680, e-mail: studentconduct@cornell.edu).
+Questions about the Campus Code of Conduct and related procedures should be directed to the Office of Student Conduct and Community Standards (500 Day Hall, 1-607-255-4680, e-mail studentconduct@cornell.edu).